kinnay/ABN-Amro/README.md

 This is an unofficial Python package that allows you to automatically obtain information about your bank accounts.

-This can be useful if you want to automate your finances without relying on 3rd party
+This can be useful if you want to automatically track your finances without relying on 3rd party applications.

 ### Installation
 This package requires Python 3.10 or later and can be installed with pip: `pip install abnamro`.
 This package uses [semantic versioning](https://semver.org/).